Trump warns Iran against restarting nuclear program

 "This was a horrible one-sided deal that should have never, ever been made," the President said Tuesday in remarks that, at times, misrepresented the international agreement's provisions.
 "It didn't bring calm, it didn't bring peace, and it never will."

-Trump's decision could have explosive consequences, straining longstanding US alliances, disrupting oil markets and boosting tensions in the Middle East, even if the US reversal doesn't lead Iran to restart its atomic program.
+Trump's decision could have explosive consequences, straining long-standing US alliances, disrupting oil markets and boosting tensions in the Middle East, even if the US reversal doesn't lead Iran to restart its atomic program.

 While Trump supporters praised the move, analysts and critics said it undermines Washington's credibility in future negotiations -- particularly with North Korea -- and potentially empowers the very hardliners in Iran that Trump vilified in his remarks.